Margaret H. Redsteer

 BIS 243 Introduction to Environmental Issues

 BIS 346 Climate Change Adaptation Policy

 I examine aspects of global change that include interactions of different landscape processes including erosion by wind and water, and how changing vegetation communities and climate can influence these processes and exacerbate geologic hazards.
 In the southwest, I have examined aspects of drought and increasing aridity that have not been well quantified, including seasonal changes to surficial processes and ecologic conditions.
 This work requires detailed geomorphologic mapping, sediment sampling, seasonal vegetation surveys, and meteorological monitoring, but also requires investigations of land use history and policy.
 Incorporating Indigenous knowledge from tribal elders about the changes they have observed has aided my research in elucidating the effects of increasing temperatures in poorly monitored regions of the U.S. and communicates the relevance of ecosystem change to the livelihoods of those who are most vulnerable.
 Increasing aridity and it’s alteration of ecosystem services has serious consequences for marginalized populations, agriculture, grazing, and infrastructure.

-Redsteer, M.H., Kelley, K.B., Francis, H. and Block, D. In Press.
+- Redsteer, M.H., Kelley, K.B., Francis, H. and Block, D. 2018.
 Increasing Vulnerability of the Navajo People to Drought and Climate Change in the southwestern United States: Accounts from Tribal Elders; in Indigenous Knowledge for Climate Change Assessment and Adaptation, Douglas Nakashima, Jennifer Rubis and Igor Krupnik, eds., Cambridge University Press, Cambridge, United Kingdom and New York, NY, USA, pp. 171-187.